-Example 1: The settings are using nested profiles to access multiple services directly on multiple LPARs that share the same username and password.
+Example 1: The settings are using nested profiles that share the same host to access multiple services directly on multiple LPARs that share the same username and password that is stored in a base profile.

 Example 2: The settings are accessing multiple services using the API ML (where MFA/SSO is achievable via token-based authorization).